 No importance given to verify the employee authenticity

-Glassdoor do not have verification system which can actually verify if the employee actually worked in that particular company or not.
+Glassdoor does not have a verification system which can actually verify if the employee actually worked in that particular company or not.
 In short anyone can post on Glassdoor – for any company.
-Anyone can create an account without anything but an e-mail address.
+Anyone can create an account without anything but an email address.

 Posting Multiple Reviews

-People who write the reviews can either very happy or very upset with the company.
-In both the cases you will can see extreme ratings.
-Now a days people act impulsively and if there are writing something then really want others to notice which require extreme ratings.
+People who write the reviews can either be very happy or very upset with the company.
+In both the cases you will see extreme ratings.
+People tend to drop strong comments for publicity.
+Such an impulsive act without a thought leads to spreading the wrong message.

 Reviews Impacting on Entire Company Culture